-If you haven’t figured it out by the name, the Mattress Factory in Pittsburgh definitely isn’t your typical art museum.
+If you haven’t figured it out by the name, the Mattress Factory definitely isn’t your typical art museum in Pittsburgh, PA.
 I had heard about how great the Mattress Factory was for years.
-It wasn’t until I started exploring some of our local Pittsburgh museums with my toddler aged son, however, that I actually had a chance to visit.
-The Mattress Factory is one of the most well known places for art installations in the US, and it’s so different than most museums I’ve been to in the past.
-In addition to the creative and unique galleries, the informal nature of the Mattress Factory makes it great to visit with kids.
+It wasn’t until I started exploring some of our local Pittsburgh museums with toddlers, however, that I actually had a chance to visit. , and it’s so different than most museums I’ve been to in the past.
+Visiting the Mattress Factory with kids is especially interesting, given the informal nature of the museum and the creative and unique galleries.

 Disclaimer: We were given tickets to the Mattress Factory in exchange for this review.
 As always, all opinions are our own.